syncdoth/Chain-of-Hindsight-PyTorch/README.md

 To further enhance efficiency of training, PEFT lora is applied.
 Pass `--use_lora` into training arguments.

+### 8-bit training

+You can also use 8-bit training!

+- This is compatible with PEFT.
+- This is **NOT** compatible with DeepSpeed.
+    - Need to use `torchrun` launcher instead of `deepspeed` launcher.

 ## Notice

 This repo diverges from the original repo's implementation in a few ways: